Legal Translations to Avoid Housing Discrimination Lawsuits

-Real estate translation services comprised of written document translations and on-site interpreting services of real estate transactions play an important role in shielding property owners from allegations of discrimination on the basis of that they speak a foreign language.
+Real estate translation services comprised of certified written legal document translations; on-site interpreting services of real estate transactions; and remote interpreting services for eClosing and Remote Online Closings (ROC) play an important role in shielding property owners from allegations of discrimination on the basis of that they speak a foreign language.
 Landlords and property management companies alike should be aware of the fact that it is not only illegal to discriminate against prospective tenants on the basis of their national origin, but also on the basis that they may speak a foreign language.

 In United States v.
 Edmunds, LLC, 15-cv-2705, the U.S. filed a lawsuit against an individual and his rental company for violations of the Fair Housing Act (“FHA”).
 The complaint was brought pursuant to Section 3604(a) of the FHA, which makes it unlawful: “[t]o refuse to sell or rent after the making of a bona fide offer, or to refuse to negotiate for the sale or rental of, or otherwise make unavailable or deny, a dwelling to any person because of race, color, religion, sex, familial status, or national origin.”
 The lawsuit stemmed from a complaint that had been filed with the Department of Housing and Urban Development (“HUD”) in which the defendant was accused of discrimination on the basis of race and national origin for denying a Hmong family’s rental application.